Referencing Resources in Transactions

 When creating related resources in a FHIR Bundle,

-• You can hardcode IDs with PUT, but this is fragile and sometimes not supported
+PUT, but this is fragile and sometimes not supported - The recommended approach is to use a

-This ensures that resource creation happens atomically (all-or-nothing), server-assigned IDs are safely resolved and referential integrity is preserved.
+This ensures that resource creation happens atomically (all-or-nothing), server-assigned IDs are safely resolved, and referential integrity is preserved.